wamp-proto/wamp-proto/spec/basic.md

    	[36, 5512315355, 4429313566, {}, [], {"color": "orange", "sizes": [23, 42, 7]}]

 ## Remote Procedure Calls

-All of the following features for Remote Procedure Calls are mandatory for WAMP implementations supporting the respective roles.
+All of the following features for Remote Procedure Calls are mandatory for WAMP Basic Profile implementations supporting the respective roles.

 ### Registering and Unregistering